gorgos/soliditydeveloper.com-Archive-/src/pages/2019-06-23-randomness-blockchain.md

 ---
-title: Hello World
+title: Randomness and the blockchain
-date: 2019-06-18T23:17:50.099Z
+date: 2019-06-23T23:17:50.099Z
-description: The problem with randomness
+description: How to achieve secure randomness for Solidity smart contracts?
-featuredImage: ./img/random.png
+featuredImage: ../../static/img/random.png
 ---
 When we talk about randomness and blockchain, these are really two problems: